We may earn money or products from the companies mentioned in this post.

 Slowly cut through the bath using an angle grinder.

 Spray the bath any colour you like.
 We sprayed the underside of the bath cream with cream acrylic spray from Novasol Spray UK to match the front of the bath.
 Ensure you fully cover the cut edge of your bath.
 I was amazed to find chipboard sandwiched in between the plastic layers when we cut through, the acrylic spray forms a water-resistant barrier on the chipboard too.

 Create a chair like frame for the bath to sit on.
 This particular bath had a gap between the rim and the bath tub itself, so the frame was built so that the rim would just sit on the frame at the back.

-At one point the bath base was going to sit entirely along the middle supports, but then we chose to lift the height of the front of the chair to give a more reclining position.
-That is why we added the short horizontal support to the front on the bath base supports in the middle of the frame.
+At one point the bath base was going to sit on the middle supports, but we modified the design to lift the height of the front of the chair to give a more reclining position.
+To achieve this position we added the short horizontal support to the front which supports the bath base.

-Once your frame is completed consider the finish of the wood.
-We used a mixture of wood from our wood pile, which had a dark stain on it, plus some new wood.
+Once your frame is completed consider the finish of the wood, add a finish of stain or paint to protect the frame.
+Our frame was built using a mixture of wood from our wood pile, which had a dark stain on it, plus some new wood.
 The frame was sprayed with Novasol brick red acrylic spray.
 Although the wood has slightly different tones I love being able to see the history of the wood through the red.

 The basics of the chair are now complete.
-We have not attached the bath to the frame because it is such a good fit, bt you could if you need to.
+We have not attached the bath to the frame because it is such a good fit, but you could if you need to.

 If you wish to make cushions make templates out of newspaper, use old curtains and an old duvet for filling.